 The charming neighborhood with winding streets, colorful houses and the Plaza Mayor as its center, also has a green park (Cerro de Santa Catalina) with beautiful sea views and a small harbor.

 On the harbor is a modern sculpture, Árbol de la Sidra (Cider Tree), made from green cider bottles.
 It is a powerful symbol of the 45 million liters of cider produced in Asturias per year from locally grown apples.
-In the Old Town, you can sample cider and local dishes in the many cider houses (restaurants serving cider).
+In the Old Town, you can sample cider and local dishes at the many cider restaurants.

 Gijón is also home to the region’s folk museum, Muséu del Pueblu d’Asturias, which provides insight into Asturian culture.